LeifHuenderML/Harbinger/README.md

 - Integration of high-resolution satellite imagery for improved environmental monitoring
 - Exploration of collaborative filtering techniques for identifying outbreak patterns across regions
 - Development of a real-time risk assessment dashboard for public health stakeholders
-- Investigation of potential climate change impacts on future Valley Fever distribution and incidence
+- Investigation of potential climate change impacts on future cocci distribution and incidence

 ## Repository Structure